cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_database.html.markdown

   classification of the specified `template` database.
 Changing this value will force the creation of a new resource as this value can only be changed when a database is created.

+* `alter_object_ownership` - (Optional) If `true`, the change of the database `owner` will also include a reassignment of the ownership of preexisting objects like tables or sequences from the previous owner to the new one.
+  If set to `false` (the default), then the previous database `owner` will still hold the ownership of the objects in that database.
+To alter existing objects in the database, you must be a direct or indirect member of the specified role, or the username in the provider is a superuser.

 ## Import Example